tamersp25/docs/src/pages/architecture-overview.md

 time-correlated Temporal Elastic Database (TED<sup>TM</sup>).

-Time correlation based on the media run-time is required to facilitate effective multi-variant search by Veritone's suite of end user applications.
+Time correlation based on the media run-time is required to facilitate effective multi-variant search by Veritone's suite of end-user applications.

 ## 5\.
 User Interface